percona/percona-xtradb-cluster/doc/source/manual/threading_model.rst

 Percona XtraDB Cluster threading model
 ======================================

-|PXC| creates a set of threads to service its operations,
-which are not related to existing |MySQL| threads.
+Percona XtraDB Cluster creates a set of threads to service its operations, which are not related to existing MySQL threads.
 There are three main groups of threads:

 .. contents::